appzer0/pymailadmin/README.md

   * Administrate your Dovecot-based encrypted mail server
   * Uses your Dovecot database without altering it.
+  * Uses the Dovecot HTTP API.
   * Supports registering as a new mailbox user.
   * Users manage their mailboxes and aliases on their own.
   * Supplies a moderation interface for new registrations.
   * Supports maximum mailboxes number and maximum aliases number per mailbox.
+  * Uses a recovery key pair encrypted with a one-time displayed recovery key to store mailbox passwords.
-  * When password change for a mailbox, a rekey occurs and mailbox is disabled for 15 minutes for storage to be reencrypted.
+  * When password change for a mailbox, a rekey occurs and mailbox is disabled for storage to be reencrypted.
-  * Mailboxes deletions requests are in pending state, deletions actually occur after 48 hours (via a crontask).
-  * Supports a web frontend admin server seperated from you Dovecot mail server.
+  * Supports a web frontend admin server separated from you Dovecot mail server.

 ### Requirements